ihetal/Real-Time-Stock-Price-Prediction/README.md

 ### Details:

 #### Data Source:
 - Intra Day Stock Price: We found historical intra day stock prices for IBM from here http://www.kibot.com/free_historical_data.aspx.
-And we have used Yahoo Finance to get real time prices.
+And we have used Yahoo Finance with spark streaming to get real time prices.
 - News Data- Built a scrapper in python to collected archived news from WSJ News and Reuters.
 Combined this scrapper with spark streaming to get real time market trends and news.

 #### Development Pipeline: